Pennsylvania Motel Prices 2026: Average Cost Guide

 Top Budget Motels and Value Picks by Region (Families & Couples)

-In Lancaster County, Travelers Rest Motel in Intercourse often lists rates from around $115.
-It can suit families who want clean rooms, simple comfort, and access to Amish Country attractions.
+In Lancaster County, Travelers Rest Motel in Intercourse often lists rates from around $115 [VERIFY: confirm current seasonal rates].
+It suits families who want clean rooms, simple comfort, and access to Amish Country attractions.

-For couples, Amish Country Motel in Bird-in-Hand often starts around $129.
-Its scenic setting can work well for a quiet short trip.
+For couples, Amish Country Motel in Bird-in-Hand often starts around $129 [VERIFY: confirm current seasonal rates].
+Its scenic setting works well for a quiet short trip.

 Practical Motel Booking Tips: Filters, Free Cancellation, and Deals